 2. Overview and project objectives

-Section two is the “why” of your project, or your North Stare.
+Section two is the “why” of your project, or your North Star.
 Here’s where you’ll explain the project and provide some context, such as defining the problems you are trying to solve.

 This section must be straightforward enough for a layperson to understand.
 Keep working on this section until you achieve this level of simplicity.